pauldambra/pauldambra.github.io/_posts/2014-07-20-better-affordance.md

 }
 ```

+{% if page.path contains '_posts' %}
-And here a codepen so you can play with the CSS that generates the effect
+  And here is a codepen so you can play with the CSS that generates the effect
 <p data-height="129" data-theme-id="7380" data-slug-hash="gIseG" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/pauldambra/pen/gIseG/'>gIseG</a> by Paul D'Ambra (<a href='http://codepen.io/pauldambra'>@pauldambra</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>
+{% else %}
+  And [here is a codepen](http://codepen.io/pauldambra/pen/gIseG/) so you can play with the CSS that generates the effect
+{% endif %}

 The next post will cover the second objective of making the editable affordance give information about whether saving edits was successful.